Observation of time-reversal symmetric Hall effect in graphene-WSe2 heterostructures at room temperature: Results

-The valley polarization can arise from different physical mechanisms such as enhanced impurity-induced inter-valley scattering, selective exchange coupling of the two valleys, or non-periodic lattice deformations~\cite{PhysRevLett.103.266804,yang_PRB2010_hi,Faraj2017, Feritag_2018}.
-However, we do not find evidence of valley splitting or finite AHE in hBN/graphene/hBN devices without the intervening \ch{WSe2} layer.
-Thus, it is obvious that the valley-specific asymmetry is induced by \ch{WSe2}-graphene combination.
-The lattice constant for graphene is $\sim2.46$~$\angstrom$ while that for \ch{WSe2} is $\sim3.27$~$\angstrom$.
-The large lattice-mismatch generates a significant strain across the graphene flake as the heterostructure relaxes to the stable ground state.
-From Raman spectroscopy, we estimate the magnitude of the strain on the SLG layer in our hBN/SLG/\ch{WSe2}/hBN heterostructure to be $\approx 0.15\%-0.20\%$ (see Section S6 of Supplementary Information).
-This combination of strain and spin-orbit coupling feasibly lifts the valley degeneracy.
-While the microscopic origin of valley splitting is not completely clear, we model it by shifting the two valleys in energy, as indicated in Fig.~\ref{fig:figure1}(f).
+We do not find evidence of sign reversing symmetric Hall effect in hBN/graphene/hBN devices without the intervening \ch{WSe2} layer (SI).
+Thus, the orthogonal asymmetry in the conduction and valence band induced by \ch{WSe2}-graphene combination is essential for this effect.

+The band anisotropy in SLG on \ch{WSe2} can be traced back to lattice mismatch-induced strain.
+The lattice constant of graphene is $\sim2.46$~$\angstrom$ while that of \ch{WSe2} is $\sim3.27$~$\angstrom$.
+This large lattice mismatch generates a significant strain across the graphene flake as the heterostructure relaxes to the stable ground state.
+From Raman spectroscopy, we estimate the magnitude of the strain on the SLG layer in our hBN/SLG/\ch{WSe2}/hBN heterostructure to be $\approx 0.15\%-0.20\%$ (see SI ).
+We find that the strain magnitude decreases with temperature (see SI for details).
+Our observed symmetric Hall effect survives the combined action of i) decreasing strain and band anisotropy with increasing temperature and ii) the thermal broadening of the Fermi function to be finite at room temperature.